Last updated 18th April 2018

 Once you have logged in to your Control Panel, you simply need to read the information about your VPS, go to the

-Dedicated section, then to
+Cloud section, then to

-VPS in the left-hand column.
+Servers in the left-hand column.
 In this section, you will see everything about your VPS: general information in the middle, the operations you can perform listed as buttons on the right-hand side of the screen, and options at the very bottom.

 Logging in to a VPS

 When you install (or reinstall) your VPS, you will get an email containing your password for root access.
 Root access lets you connect via SSH to your server.
 SSH is a secure communication protocol.
 You can access your server through a command terminal (Linux or MAC) or through third-party software on Windows (e.g.: PuTTy).